mdyasir1/portfolio/README.md

 ## Features

-- ✨ **Modern UI/UX** – Designed with a clean and minimalistic aesthetic using modern styling libraries.
+-  **Modern UI/UX** – Designed with a clean and minimalistic aesthetic using modern styling libraries.
-- 💻 **Responsive Design** – Optimized for all devices, from mobile phones to desktop monitors.
+-  **Responsive Design** – Optimized for all devices, from mobile phones to desktop monitors with `useMediaQuery`.
-- 🎯 **Project Showcase** – Includes detailed cards for each project with links to live demos and source code.
+-  **Project Showcase** – Includes detailed cards for each project with links.
-- 🧠 **Tech Stack Mastery** – Demonstrates proficiency in a wide range of technologies (see below).
-- 📬 **Contact Section** – Lets users get in touch easily via a built-in contact form or social links.
+-  **Contact Section** – Lets users get in touch easily via a built-in contact form or social links.

 ## Technologies Used